-It is possible to observe individual charged biological molecules as they translocate through a voltage-biased nanopore in a lipid membrane by monitoring the ionic conductance of the pore during the molecular motion through the pore.
+It is possible to observe individual charged biological molecules as they translocate through a voltage biased nanopore in a lipid membrane by monitoring the ionic conductance of the pore during the molecular motion through the pore.
 Such measurements have provided new insights into the biophysics of these molecules and their interactions with the pores (1).
-They have also resulted in practical, portable instruments for sequencing DNA (https://nanoporetech. com/).
-Probing proteins by this translocation method has provided interesting insights but proved challenging due to the more complex geometrical and charge structures of proteins; however, progress is being made (2-7).
+They have also resulted in practical, portable instruments for sequencing DNA (2).
+Probing proteins by this translocation method has provided interesting insights but proved challenging due to the more complex geometrical and charge structures of proteins, however, progress is being made (3-8).

 We use an alternative method that involves studying proteins that do not pass through the pore but are rather transiently or more permanently trapped within a large pore by electrophoretic attraction.
-The method has been pursued recently (8,9) in cytolysin A (ClyA) nanopores and shown great promise.
-In the following, we show that when a very close match between the protein size and the pore lumen size is chosen, remarkably detailed, time-dependent electrical-conductance spectra are observed that reveal discrete protein configurations with the pore, including a low-noise and long-lasting trapped state that can be cleared deterministically with a control voltage.
+The method has been pursued recently (9, 10) in ClyA nanopores and shown great promise.
+In the following we show that when a very close match between the protein size and the pore lumen size is chosen, remarkably detailed, time-dependent electrical-conductance spectra are observed that reveal discrete protein configurations with the pore, including a lownoise and long-lasting trapped state that can be cleared deterministically with a control voltage.
+The size-matched pair we have chosen is avidin in ClyA12, a dodecamer nanopore, because the molecular structures suggest the possibility of at least one highly constrained geometrical configuration (which we observe).
+Avidin is a positively charged protein with a high isoelectric point of roughly 10 (11, 12), and its size is well understood from X-ray studies (13, 14).
+The ClyA pore exists in several oligomeric forms, each having a different pore size and open-pore conductance, but the dodecamer pore is the most stable (15, 16).